1.1 C

 Fuzzy rule can be used in a wide range of applications, such as pattern recognition, control systems, decision-making, and data mining.
 By taking into account the uncertainty and variability of the data, fuzzy rule can improve the accuracy, efficiency, and robustness of the analysis.

-See also Unraveling the Mysteries of Backpropagation: A Step-by-Step Guide
+See also Exploring the Fundamentals of Deep Learning: A Comprehensive Guide

 ## How to Succeed in Fuzzy Rule